got-nil/gamemode/README.md

-# City RP Gamemode
+# StarWarsRP Gamemode

-This is the core gamemode for our CityRP server.
+This is the core gamemode for our StarWarsRP server.
 The structure is relatively simple:
  - `gamemode/config` - Core configuration files.
  - `gamemode/core` - The core files used by the gamemode including utilities.
  - `gamemode/core/thirdparty` - All thirdparty libaries used by the gamemode.